uchicago-cs/cmsc22000/website/hw/hw1.rst

    git add -u

-This will add every file that Git is tracking, and will ignore untracked files.
-There are a few other shortcuts for adding multiple files, like ``git add .`` and ``git add --all``, but we suggest you avoid them, since they can result in adding files you did not intend to add to your repository.
+This command will add every file that Git is tracking, and will ignore untracked files.
+There are a few other shortcuts for adding multiple files, like ``git add .`` and ``git add --all``, but we strongly suggest you avoid them, since they can result in adding files you did not intend to add to your repository.